-- Record the temperature at one minute intervals, until the temperature has risen by 20 degrees or after 20 minutes, whichever comes first.
+- Record the energy supplied to the heating element according to the Joule-Watt meter. - Scale the Joule-Watt meter reading, E, according to the fraction of the heating element inserted in the block, f, to get the heat energy transferred to the block, Q i.e., Q = f E. - Record the temperature at one-minute intervals, until the temperature has risen by 20 degrees or after 20 minutes, whichever comes first.
 This is time, t_1 - Switch off the power supply and wait for the temperature to begin to lower.
-Then begin recording measurements of the temperature as a function of time (starting from what we will call t_2) as the block cools.
+Then begin recording measurements of the temperature as a function of time as the block cools, starting from what we will call time, t2.